Fraud and Financial Crime

 What should I do if I am being accused of a financial crime?

-If you are facing an allegation of fraud, money laundering or another type of financial offence, request an appointment with a member of our experienced team.
-It doesn’t matter whether you have already been interviewed by the police or whether you have already received some legal advice.
-We will provide you with a considered and objective assessment of your case and advise you how best to defend yourself.
+Request an appointment with a member of our experienced team.
+It doesn’t matter if you have already been interviewed by the police or have already received some legal advice, we will provide you with a considered and objective assessment of your case.
 Contact us by email here or call 020 7846 4999.